ggirtsou/ggirtsou.github.io/_posts/2019-07-05-what-makes-a-good-engineer.md

 ## You know when to stop and avoid burnout

 I cannot stress how important this is - burnout is real.
 We all faced it.
 Being able to recognize it, respect your limits and ask for time off to "charge your batteries" is a must.
 Failure to do so results in loss of productivity and stress increase.
-People like to work hard, but nothing positive comes out of crashing.
+Some people like to work hard, but nothing positive comes out of crashing.

 You are less likely to experience burnout if you work in a team where work is exciting, challenging, rewarding, and you enjoy working with your teammates.